 Maybe you travel periodically and want to be able to easily take it with you.
 Maybe you just want to pack it away during the summer, when you can get out to your local golf club.

-If you plan to move your simulator around often, you may not want a full simulator setup with screen and projector because it could become a hassle.
+If you plan to move your simulator around often, you probably won’t want a full enclosure/projector setup because it will become a hassle.
 If you’re planning to invest in a net only, then make sure that transporting it is straightforward.

 Fortunately, golf simulators under $5000 tend to be inherently more portable because they’re smaller, have less components, and consist of portable launch monitors like the Mevo+ and Approach R10.